-A decrease in the interest rate on plan assets will increase the plan liability, however this will be partially offset by increase in the return on plans debt investment.
+A decrease in the interest rate on plan assets will increase the plan liability, however this will be partially offset by increase in the return on plan debt investment.

-Longevity risk/ Life expectancy
+Longevity risk/Life expectancy

-The present value of the defined benefit plan liability is calculated by reference to the best estimate of the mortality of plan participants both during and at the end of the employment.
+The present value of the defined benefit plan liability is calculated by Reference to the best estimate of the mortality of plan participants both during and at the end of the employment.
 An increase in the life expectancy of the plan participants will increase the plan liability.

-Salary growth risk
+$Salary\ growth\ risk$

-The present value of the defined benefit plan liability is calculated by reference to the future salaries of plan participants.
+The present value of the defined benefit plan liability is calculated by Reference to the future salaries of plan participants.
 An increase in the salary of the plan participants will increase the plan liability.